Sean Duggan (American football)

-Sean Kevin Duggan (born April 4, 1993) is an American football coach who is the linebackers coach for the Green Bay Packers of the National Football League (NFL).
+Sean Kevin Duggan (born April 7, 1993) is an American football coach who is the defensive coordinator for the Miami Dolphins of the National Football League (NFL).

 Education

 Duggan is a 2011 graduate of St. Xavier High School in Cincinnati.
 He went on to attend Boston College.

 Playing career

 Duggan played at Boston College for four years.
 In those four years he was a team captain and put up 115 tackles, 6.5 going for a loss, two interceptions, two pass deflections, a forced fumble, and a fumble recovery.

 Coaching career

 Boston College

 Duggan started his coaching career with Boston College as a defensive graduate assistant for one year.

 Hawaii

 After Boston College, Duggan would take a coaching position at Hawaii as the team's linebackers coach.
 During the 2017 season while coaching a game against Western Carolina, Duggan suffered a bizarre injury as when Viane Moala blocked a field goal, Duggan celebrated with Moala by chest bumping him.
 However Moala would knock Duggan to the ground dislocating his elbow and fracturing his wrist.